shulthz/bitshares.foundation/worker.md

     Seminariehof 11
     3768 EE Soest
     The Netherlands
-    KVK-nummer:	75854686
+    KVK-nummer 75854686

 It is the desire of the Foundation to fullfill the terms set forth in the worker proposal.
 However, the BitShares Blockchain Foundation expects freelancers to understand that no legal agreements is being formed between the Foundation and the freelancer.
 The Foundation merely acts as an escrow partner for funds offered by the BitShares community.

 # Legal Setup